Ramtilak13/Process_Street/README.md

 # angularjs-blueimp-wistia-uploader
-AngularJS component using Blueimp file upload plugin to upload files to Wistia and show videos as Wistia Video Player using Wistia API.
+AngularJS component using Blueimp file upload plugin to upload files to Wistia and show videos as embedded Wistia Video Player (using Wistia API).